LF:VSBI0222c Biology II-pract. - Course Information

 - Assessment methods

-Students will bring their own writing implements, scissors and protocol.
-Download protocol for each practical class from the Study materials, print it and study it in advance.
+Bring printed protocol for each practicer, and your own writing materials.
+Download protocol for each practical class from the Study materials in the IS, and study it in advance.
 Lab shoes, lab coats and disposable gloves are not required.

 - Language of instruction